CRASH OF A B-26 MARAUDER

 ON 30 SEPTEMBER 1942

-On 30 September 1942, B-26 Marauder #40-1403, "Kansas Comet II" ran off the taxi strip into a ditch at Iron Range airfield in northern Queensland due to "personal [sic] failure" (I guess this means "human error").
-This aircraft may have also been known as "Bunagoon".
+On 30 September 1942, B-26 Marauder #40-1403, "Bunagoon" ran off the taxi strip into a ditch at Iron Range airfield in northern Queensland due to "personal [sic] failure" (I guess this means "human error").
 The B-26 actually suffered a brake failure and ran off the end of the runway following landing.
 It climbed an embankment and the nose gear collapsed.
 The nose was badly damaged.

 The rear fuselage and tail of this B-26 were salvaged and grafted onto #40-1532.
 The resulting hybrid B-26 was also called #40-1532, "Sourpuss".
 Thus, the ID numbers from the rear of #40-1403 were changed.